JuliaSparse/Pardiso.jl/README.md

 * Make sure OpenMP is installed.
 * Install a (fast) installation of a BLAS and LAPACK (this should preferably be single threaded since PARDISO handles threading itself), using for example [OpenBLAS](https://github.com/xianyi/OpenBLAS/wiki/Precompiled-installation-packages)

 `gfortran` and OpenMP usually come with recent version of gcc/gfortran.
-On Linux, ProjectPardiso looks for libraries `libgfortran.so` and `libgomp.so` .
+On Linux, Panua Pardiso looks for libraries `libgfortran.so` and `libgomp.so` .
 They may be named differently on your system.
 In this situation you may try to create links to them with names known to `Pardiso.jl` (bash; pathnames serve as examples here):